Using Alexa, you can turn lights on and off in your home with your voice. Here’s how to set it up.

 Choose the trigger for your routine–for example, you could say:”Alexa, good morning” or “Alexa, I’m home”.

 Once you’ve chosen the trigger, choose a skill that you want Alexa to execute in response.
 For instance, when someone says “Alexa, Good Morning”, they might want their lights to turn on automatically in their bedroom while they are getting ready for work each day.

 Choose the time you want the light(s) to come on.
 If you want the light(s) to happen automatically every day, tap Select next to Repeat.
 To continue, tap Next.

 When you return to the NEW ROUTINE screen, tap the + next to Add action.
-From the list, choose Smart Home, then whether you want just one light to turn on or multiple lights at the same time, depending on your preferences.
+Choose Smart Home from the list, then whether you want just one light to turn on or multiple lights simultaneously, depending on your preferences.

-You can turn the same lights off at a later time by creating another Routine with a schedule set to a time later than the light is set to turn on, but this time toggle the slider to off on the screen that shows ‘Power.’
+You can turn the same lights off later by creating another Routine with a schedule set to a time later than the light is set to turn on, but this time toggle the slider to off on the screen that shows ‘Power.’